shvkhzod/portfolio2/src/lib/posts/side-effect-of-100-books.md

 ![Unwanted thumbnail](/images/us.png)

+These days everybody recommends reading.
+Do you want to be a better reason, do you want to be person of value, then read a book.
 I thought that reading was a recipe for success.
 It took me 6 years and 100 books to realize that I was wrong.

-Everybody recommends reading.
-Do you want to be a better reason, do you want to be person of value, then read a book.

-With my little experience in reading(100+ books in 6 years), I concluded that sometimes reading does more harm than good.

-It gave me knowledge, which is a must in every field.
-It also gave me dopamine, creating an illusion that I was getting better, when in fact I was just unloading the soon-to-be-forgotten information to my brain.
-I study computer science, the topics are very dense in this field.
-So every time I faced doing something, I felt the need of "reading" about the topic.
-After finishing one book, I needed another book before I could feel comfortable starting the thing.
-Then another.
-Then another.

-I was just using books to make myself feel better.
-To hide the fact that I was not progressing.
-In the, my mind was processing information all the time.
-It was "busy".
-But not productive.
+Since I started reading, I focused on non-fiction category.
+After all they are based on facts and they are applicable to real life.
+I wasted 2 years on self-help books(Rich Dad Poor Dad, How To Think and Grow Rich, my God).
+Then slowly found my favorite niche and authors.

+I started enjoying it, reading became my habit.

+I felt as if each book was making me smarter.
+But I was wrong.
+Non-fiction didn't make me smarter, it did what it's supposed to do - provide with surface level knowledge.
+Bestseller writers choose common topics and make them very easy to read.
+They would fail to sell millions of copies, if they made books filled with knowledge.
+I mean the pure knowledge, not the one that you can read and understand in supermarket queue.

+So I picked up textbooks.
+I remembered what is "real" learning.
+Textbooks are uncomfortable to read, because I need to focus, contemplate and memorize the contents.

+I also used books not to the actual thing.
+For example, I preffered reading about Algorithms rather than writing real the real code.

 I am not saying reading itself is bad, but being stuck in "learning cycle" is.
-Unless I apply the knowledge from the books to real problems, then it is mental entertainment
+Unless I apply the knowledge from the books to real problems, then it is mental entertainment(central idea of non-fiction)

-100 books were not total waste either, at least they made me to reflect at things that I am doing.
-I still read several pages a day.
-Now my approach is different though.
-First I approach the problem myself, then find the knowledge to fix the problem.
+That being said, I was wrong about fiction too.
+I wondered why would I read made up tale.
+Apparently, each fiction book has several topics that it deals with.
+The contents are seriously clued to the characters.
+So it actually makes the ideas memorable.
+For example, I read the The Mount of Monte Cristo, now the idea of resilent and honourable man lives in my mind.
+And whenever I face certain situations that is relatable to the book I remember him.

+In conlusion, if I started over reading, I would prioritize textbooks and classic fiction books over today's non-fiction bestsellers.
+I would also read more essays and study papers.